algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

    - GitHub Wiki supports versioning, allowing us to maintain historical documentation for different releases.
    - Developers can refer to documentation relevant to a specific version.

 ## Test Criteria

 Setting up strict test criteria is crucial to guarantee the game's quality before it's released.
 These criteria act as standards that need to be met before the game is distributed.
 By following clear rules for suspension and exit, the testing process aims to find and fix issues early on.

-### Suspension Criteria:
+### Suspension Criteria

 Suspension criteria are established to define conditions under which testing activities may be temporarily halted.
 The following suspension criteria are identified:

 1. **Critical Bug Threshold:**